bryansills/bryansills.github.io/index.md

 This is just a simple, static site where I can share stuff.

+## Important Links

+If you are looking for the solutions to the 5th edition of Android Programming: The Big Nerd Ranch Guide, [click here](/android-book).

 ## Contact Me

 I am easy to find!
 Here are other places on the internet where you can reach me: